splitlearning/splitlearning.github.io/index.md

 ## Upcoming: CVPR Tutorial
 We are giving a half-day tutorial at CVPR 2019:
-On Distributed Private Machine Learning for Computer Vision: Federated Learning, Split Learning and Beyond Brendan McMahan, Jakub Konečný, Ramesh Raskar, Otkrist Gupta, Hassan Takabi and Praneeth Vepakomma
+On Distributed Private Machine Learning for Computer Vision: Federated Learning, Split Learning and Beyond by Brendan McMahan, Jakub Konečný, Ramesh Raskar, Otkrist Gupta, Hassan Takabi and Praneeth Vepakomma

 ## Split learning's computational and communication efficiency on clients: